lurd4862/getsmarter/README.md

 - docker
 - make

-Clone this repo and open a shell in container.
+Clone this repo and open a shell in folder.

 ### Spinup Rstudio